Local school staple 'Lost on a Mountain in Maine' from 1939 hits the big screen nationwide

 Nielsen said the story is both riveting and practical.
 In her classroom, the book inspires discussions about geography, plants and wildlife; preparation and survival skills; and resilience in the face of adversity.

-Her teenage son learned a valuable from the book: Stay together in the wilderness.
+Her teenage son learned a valuable lesson from the book: Stay together in the wilderness.

 The 16-year-old was hiking Mount Katahdin with friends a few weeks ago.
 After hiking above the trees, they were traversing rocks when a storm came in.
 The three made the difficult decision as a group to turn back.